jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 So can we!

 We make manuals to use them.
-We hand them out to our defenders.
+We hand them out to our workers and defenders.

 "We can't read, ma'am".